swarbler/bestof/tech/devices.md

 - **under $200:** Galaxy Watch 4 *(discontinued)* or FE *($199)*
 - **under $300:** OnePlus Watch 2 *($299)*
+	- **smaller:** Pixel Watch 2 *(~~$249~~ $199)*
 - **under $350:** OnePlus Watch 3 *($329)*
 	- **smaller:** Pixel Watch 3 *($349 for 41mm)*

 > Note that the OnePlus Watch 2 and 3 only comes in one size: 46mm.
 This may be too big for those with small wrists, hence the Pixel Watch 3 recommendation, which comes in smaller 41mm *($349)* and 45mm *($399)* sizes at the cost of battery life.

 > The OnePlus Watch 3 has even better battery life and improved health and sleep tracking over the Watch 2, but there is a small price increase.
+>

-> The Pixel Watch 2 *($249)* is a good option as well.
+> The Pixel Watch 2 is a good option as well.
 The only thing you won’t get with the 2 is the brighter screen and slimmer bezels of the Watch 3.

+> If you use a Samsung Galaxy phone, you may prefer to use the Galaxy Watch 7 *($299 for 40mm, $329 for 44mm, cellular is +$50)* or the Watch 6 Classic *(discontinued)* if you prefer a physical dial.
+Older models may also be worth considering.
+It is not recommended for non-Galaxy users as a lot of the [functionality](https://gelberhut.com/galaxy-watch-features-which-require-a-samsung-phone/) is unfortunately restricted to Samsung’s Galaxy phones.

 #### watchOS